themayursinha/blog/_posts/2026-05-06-mcp-security-the-new-supply-chain-risk-for-ai-agents.md

 Now a stolen or overbroad token can move across trust boundaries.
 Logs become confusing because downstream systems see calls that do not reflect the real agent, user, or MCP client path.
 Revocation becomes messy.
 Incident response becomes guesswork.

-This is exactly why MCP authorization guidance cares about audience binding and why token passthrough is forbidden in the security guidance.
+This is why MCP authorization guidance cares about audience binding and why token passthrough is forbidden in the security guidance.

 ### Scenario C: Metadata discovery becomes SSRF

 An MCP client performs OAuth metadata discovery against a malicious server.
 That server returns URLs pointing at internal services or cloud metadata endpoints.
 If the client fetches those URLs without network restrictions, the attacker has turned the client into a network probe.

 This is not a new vulnerability class.
-It is SSRF wearing agent infrastructure clothing.
+It is an old one appearing inside agent infrastructure.
 The difference is that the AI integration layer may now be deployed in places where developers did not expect it to behave like a server-side fetcher.

 ### Scenario D: The local server has more power than the agent